AniGP/MIT-Manipal-CSE-Labs-2022/README.md

 # **MIT Manipal CSE Labs ( 2018 - 2022 )**

-These are the Lab Programs of CSE branch of MIT, Manipal.
+These are the Lab Programs of CSE at MIT, Manipal.

 ##  _3rd Semester :_